VictorPiella/level-tests/CSS Basics/README.md

 * You can modify `index.html`, but we advise you to not change the `ul>li>span` structure on which some basis rules are applied
 * The display should be same in IE11 or above, Firefox and Chrome for their latest version
 * DO NOT modify `base.css` which contains the basis for this exercise
-* Don't forget to submit what you've done, even if it's not working or not finished.
-That will be discussed during next interview.
 ---

-We expect you to do your best, don't stress yourself, it's ok to skip some parts

-**Good Luck!**